 We come across logos every day – from the iconic Starbuck’s Lady Liberty on your coffee cup to the swish logo on your Nike footwear.
 Basically, logos are symbols majorly used to represent an organization or brand.

 In fact, think of logos as simplified ads!
 Logos are just beyond just creating memorable graphic designs.
-Rather, it’s concept is based on the company’s core image, values, goals, and even target audience.
+Rather, its concept is based on the company’s core image, values, goals, and even target audience.
 Unlike icons, logos are specific graphic representations that relay to the user what the brand is all about.

 For example, Mastercard’s logo shows two interlocking circles which denotes the company’s function as a bridge in financial transactions.
-On the other hand, some logos are type-written words with specific typeface, strokes, and colors that users have grown accustomed to.
+On the other hand, some logos are type-written words with specific typefaces, strokes, and colors that users have grown accustomed to.
 Since, we have a firm grasp of what logos are, let’s take a look at icons – the definitions and basics involved.

 What are Icons?

 Here’s the place where most people can’t seem to make the distinction between icons and logos.
 For example, they often misinterpret Apple’s popular half-eaten apple logo as an icon.
-What they fail to realize is that it’s not an icon since it doesn’t represent the brand service or actions.
+What they fail to realize is that it’s not an icon since it doesn’t represent the brand’s service or actions.
 So, this brings us to the crux of the day – what are icons?